 Pricing and Turnaround Time

 Bring in your pearls or beads and we’ll advise you on whether it’s time to restring them and give you a quote for the needed work.
 If you need a quote on a complicated job and want to talk with our resident expert, ask for Katy.
-She does 98% of our stringing on-site, as well as stringing for other jewelers.
+She does all of our stringing on-site, as well as stringing for other jewelers.

 We typically finish a stringing job within a week.
 However, let us know if you need them sooner and we can usually make it happen.
 And rest assured, your beautiful pearls are locked in our safe every night.